 - Main Dishes

 - This and That (Play Dough, BBQ sauce, Chicken Rub/Spices, etc.)

 - Other category – please specify

 NOTE: This is a DTM capstone project for Kris as she works towards her first Pathways DTM.
 If you would like to be part of the team to review the recipes, edit, format, and proofread the cookbook, please contact Kris by December 30, 2021.
 As part of the team and the requirements for this project, you’ll be asked to complete a 360° evaluation on Kris as the leader of this project.

 Be a part of something special and let’s stir up some memories together!

 Plan to attend our first in-person* Spring Conference since 2019 on May 13th and 14th, 2022, in Marshfield, WI.
 The theme? —— “Let’s CELEBRATE!”

 Ed Tate, 2000 World Champion of Public Speaking and Certified Speaking Professional (CSP) will be our Spring Conference 2022 Speaker, attending in person.
 Ed Tate is an Award-winning Keynote Speaker who has presented keynotes in over 100 Districts.

 This is his first time giving a keynote in District 35.
 Please check out his website at https://edtate.com/.
-There will be a pre-conference virtual Meet & Greet session with Ed Tate that will be open to the public in February 2022 (date TBD).
+There will be a pre-conference virtual Meet & Greet session with Ed Tate that will be open to the public in Spring 2022 (date TBD).